-Metric theory of relativity (MTR) is the theory that describes the
+Metric theory of relativity (MTR) is the theory that describes transformation

 the spatial-temporal relations in arbitrary reference frames.
 The special cases